Good Fun (song)

-"Good Fun" is a song by German DJ and record production team Bass Bumpers, released in 1994 as a single only.
-It was a notable hit in Europe, especially in Spain and Finland, where it peaked at number three and nineteen.
-The song was also a top 40 hit in Switzerland, and on the European Hot 100, it reached number 82 in November 1994.
+"Good Fun" is a song by German DJ and record production team Bass Bumpers, released in 1994 by EastWest and Ultraphonic as a single only.
+It was a notable hit in Europe, especially in Spain and Finland, where it peaked at number three and nineteen, respectively.
+The song was also a top 40 hit in Switzerland (#39).
+On the European Hot 100 and the European Dance Radio Chart, it reached numbers 82 and 20 in November and December 1994, respectively.

 Critical reception

 Pan-European magazine Music & Media wrote, "Minimalistic techno is the fare here and once again this outfit proves that sticking to the basics is quite often the best.
 The song itself has a conventional structure, which gives it some pop crossover appeal as well."